Many $p$-adic odd zeta values are irrational: Preliminaries

 for any finite collection $U_0,\dots,U_n\in \mathcal{U}$ of pairwise disjoint compact-open subsets.
 A $p$-adic distribution $\mu$ is called a \emph{$p$-adic measure on $\mathbb{Z}_p$} if and only if it is bounded, i.e.

 Since any compact-open subset of $\mathbb{Z}_p$ can be written as a disjoint union of compact-open sets of the form $b+p^N\mathbb{Z}_p$ with $b,N\in \mathbb{Z}$ and $N\geqslant 0$, a $p$-adic distribution is uniquely determined by its values on such sets.
 Of course, any $p$-adic distribution can be integrated over locally constant functions with values in $\mathbb{C}_p$.
-The boundedness assumption in the definition of a $p$-adic measure allows us to define the integral with respect to $\mu$ to all continuous functions $f\colon \mathbb{Z}_p\rightarrow \mathbb{C}_p$ using $p$-adic Riemann sums:
+The boundedness assumption in the definition of a $p$-adic measure allows us to define the integral with respect to $\mu$ for all continuous functions $f\colon \mathbb{Z}_p\rightarrow \mathbb{C}_p$ using $p$-adic Riemann sums:

 where $x_{b,N}$ is an arbitrary element of $b+p^N\mathbb{Z}_p$.
-It is not difficult to see that the limit does not depend on the chosen representative.
+It is not difficult to see that the limit does not depend on the chosen representatives.
 Often it is convenient to choose $x_{b,N}=b$, i.e.

 In the following, we will prefer to write $\mu(f)$ instead of $\int_{\mathbb{Z}_p} f \mathrm{d}\mu$.
 In particular, this notation will be useful to avoid any confusion with the Volkenborn integral.
 Let us recall the definition of the $n$-th Bernoulli distribution, see e.g. \cite[Ch.
 II, \S 5]{Kob84} and \cite[\S 12.2]{Was97} for more details: \begin{definition} Let $n\geqslant 0$ be a non-negative integer.
-The \emph{$n$-the Bernoulli distribution} $\mu_n$ is the unique $p$-adic distribution such that
+The \emph{$n$-th Bernoulli distribution} $\mu_n$ is the unique $p$-adic distribution such that